Alice in Chains (album): Vocals

-Recording Staley's vocals proved difficult.
-He experimented with different intonation styles and tried out several polyphonic arrangements.
+Recording Staley's vocals proved difficult; he experimented with intonation styles and polyphonic arrangements.
 He preferred to sing alone in the control room using a handheld microphone.
 Only after Staley had decided on his approach would he allow staff to enter the room to track his vocals.
-His parts were usually recorded in one or two takes.
-The microphone most often used for recording vocals was a Soundelux U95, which was slightly modified by Wright.
-An exception was Staley's distorted voice on "Grind", which used a 1932 Turner Crystal microphone that Wright bought at a pawn shop for ten dollars.
+Staley's parts were usually recorded in one or two takes, most often using a Soundelux U95 microphone that was slightly modified by Wright.
+An exception was Staley's distorted voice on "Grind", which was recorded using a 1932 Turner Crystal microphone that Wright bought at a pawn shop for ten dollars.

-The signature vocal harmonies that had become a feature of Alice in Chains' previous work were present in more abundance throughout the songs.
-As before, the vocalists were often not present during the tracking of each other's parts and performed their parts separately, only listening to the finished result.
-Wright compared Staley and Cantrell to John Lennon and Paul McCartney, and admitted that although he often criticized Alice in Chains' live performances, when it came to lyrics and melodies, he had nothing to complain about.
+The signature vocal harmonies that are a feature of Alice in Chains' previous work are more-frequently present throughout the album.
+As before, the vocalists performed their parts separately and were often absent during the tracking of each other's parts, only listening to the finished result.
+Wright compared Staley and Cantrell to John Lennon and Paul McCartney, and said although he often criticized Alice in Chains' live performances, he had nothing to complain about when it came to lyrics and melodies.

-When it became apparent that Staley's addictions were slowing the vocal recording, Ienner and Sony vice president Michele Anthony decided to intervene.
-They called Staley one morning, congratulated him on the RIAA gold certification of Mad Season's Above, and issued him an ultimatum: finish the recording in the next nine days.
+When it became apparent Staley's addictions were slowing the vocal recording, Ienner and Sony vice-president Michele Anthony decided to intervene.
+They called Staley one morning, congratulated him on the RIAA gold certification of Mad Season's Above, and demanded he finish the recording in the next nine days.
 Wright was issued his own ultimatum: if Staley was not present at the studio each of those days, Columbia would halt production of the album.
-Though he responded emotionally when Wright gave him the news, Staley complied, and the album was finished in August 1995.
+Though Staley responded emotionally when Wright gave him the news, he complied and the album was finished in August 1995.

 Completion of recording

-While at Bad Animals between April and August 1995, the band wrote over 25 songs.
-Twelve were selected for the final tracklist with a total duration of 65 minutes.
-Alongside "Grind", "Again" also originated from Cantrell's home demo sessions.
-Several instrumental compositions did not make the cut; they were sent to Columbia and Wright believes they may still be in the label's possession, unused in Cantrell's future solo projects.
+While at Bad Animals between April and August 1995, Alice in Chains wrote over 25 songs.
+Twelve of these songs were selected for the final tracklist, which runs for 65 minutes.
+Alongside "Grind", "Again" originated from Cantrell's home demo sessions.
+Several instrumental compositions were rejected; they were sent to Columbia and Wright believes they may still be in the label's possession, unused in Cantrell's future solo projects.
 Wright was pleased with the final recordings, and the tracks were sent to be mixed at Electric Lady Studios in New York.
-The producer singled out "Shame In You", "Heaven Beside You", "Grind", and "God Am", the latter of which he recommended to be released as a single.
-He believed that the band had released a landmark album that would not disappoint listeners.
-Cantrell said of the experience, "It was often depressing, and getting it done felt like pulling hair out, but it was the fucking coolest thing, and I'm glad to have gone through it.
-I will cherish the memory forever", while Staley added, "I'll cherish it forever, too, just because this one I can remember doing".
+The producer singled out "Shame In You", "Heaven Beside You", "Grind", and "God Am", the latter of which he recommended for release as a single.
+He believed the band had released a landmark album that would not disappoint listeners.
+Cantrell said of the experience: "It was often depressing, and getting it done felt like pulling hair out, but it was the fucking coolest thing, and I'm glad to have gone through it.
+I will cherish the memory forever".
+Staley added: "I'll cherish it forever, too, just because this one I can remember doing".